-Cheeses are a basic product in the Spanish culture and diet.
-Find out information abou Spanish cheese by region.
-Spain produces over 100 cheeses.
+Cheese is a basic product in the Spanish culture and diet.
+Find out information about Spanish cheese by region.
+Spain produces over 100 types of cheese.

 Make tonight a wine and tapas evening at home with our selected guide to a few delicious Spanish cheeses.
 Characteristic weather, geographic variations, aging time and different production techniques used by artisans is what makes every cheese different:

 Is elaborated using the raw milk of a particular long-haired sheep called “Latxas,” native to the Navarra region.
 A 4-month long aging process is what guarantees its intense dairy flavor and hint of spiciness.

 Roncal is also the first Spanish cheese to receive the European Union's “Denominación de Origen Protegida” (D.O. - Protected Denomination of Origin) label, which guarantees it fulfills the geographical and quality criteria identifying the entire product is traditionally prepared, processed and produced in the respective region.

 Hails from the Balearic Islands and it is made using unpasteurized cow milk.
 Square in shape, Mahón cheees has a yellow compacted paste that is thickened with herbs and covered by an orange-hued rind.
 It is often paired with a young red or rosé wine due to its intense spicy flavor which may vary depending on its curing time.

 Is a characteristically strong smoked cheese from the Basque country that is also made from the unpasteurized milk of the Laxta sheep.
 This compact drum-shaped yellow paste has a soft and almost buttery consistency that goes well with full-bodied red wines.